New Study On White Vs Brown Bread Has Surprising Results

 If you read “clean eating” blogs and follow #fitspo Instagrammers, you’d be forgiven for thinking that processed white bread is basically poison.
-Even if you pride yourself on eating a normal, balanced diet, you may still opt for brown or whole wheat instead because your mom once told you it was healthier.
+Even if you pride yourself on eating a normal, balanced diet, you may still opt for brown or wholemeal instead because your mum once told you it was healthier.

 We assume white bread has low nutritional value and contains scary amounts of sugar, salt and worse, and is therefore bad for us.
 The reality isn’t that simple, though, and processed white bread could actually be just as good for you as brown, according to a new study.